THOMASELOVE/431-2020-projectA/final.utf8.md

 3. **The Self-Evaluation** You will each (whether working alone or with a partner) submit a brief self-evaluation via a Google Form Dr. Love will make available before 2020-10-16.
 The form should take about 10 minutes to complete.

-All three elements are due on **2020-10-30 at 5 PM**.
+All three elements are due on Friday **2020-10-30 at 5 PM**.
 Note the changed deadline.

 ### Grading